FlorisVos/Programmeerproject/README.md

 In the above picture you can see the basic idea, the different background colours signify changes in the UI affected by choices made in the story.

 Programming-wise it will not be very difficult so I thought about some extra features: including an unlockable story/sidestory choice, adding sounds and/or animations to the story.
+Perhaps introducing a save-file system so that users can safe their progress and continue on a later moment in their story.